mdjahidhasan009/JavaScript-Note/variable/object.md

 ```

 ### Method: 2 Function constructor with prototype
-This is similar to function constructor but it uses prototype for their properties and methods,
+This is similar to function constructor, but it uses prototype for their properties and methods,

 ```js
 function Person() {}